mysociety/pombola/BACKGROUND.md

 did that, the fork would immediately start drifting again.

-This can happen because the maintainer of the fork wasn't conscious of the importance of making regular pull reqests back to upstream, or it's just too hard for them to do: you need to understand quite a bit about git and the code of the project to do this well.
+This can happen because the maintainer of the fork wasn't conscious of the importance of making regular pull requests back to upstream, or it's just too hard for them to do: you need to understand quite a bit about git and the code of the project to do this well.